v9.6.4 · Core Canon + Pilot Localization Pack · Latest public release

 Rights Floor

 Remove any option that violates non-compensatory rights.
-This gate is absolute and cannot be traded away for any benefit.
+Protected interests cannot be traded away for welfare gains.

 2